Eighth Sunday after Trinity – Thursday

 God was in Christ, reconciling the world unto Himself, not imputing their trespasses unto them; and hath committed unto us the Word of reconciliation. —II Corinthians 5:19.

-Yes, God most kindly invites us with a loving heart, and powerfully persuades us by means of that Word of reconciliation, the Gospel of Jesus Christ, to accept His reconciliation.
-He that accepts it by faith most certainly has it, and enjoys its blessed fruits in time and eternity.
-He that rejects it remains under the wrath of God by his own fault and is lost forever.
+Yes, God most kindly invites us with a loving heart, and powerfully persuades us, by means of that Word of reconciliation, the Gospel of Jesus Christ, to accept His reconciliation.
+He that accepts it, by faith, most certainly has it, and continues to enjoy its blessed fruits in time and eternity.
+He that rejects it remains under the wrath of God, by his own fault, and is lost forever.

 PRAYER – Great God, what wondrous compassion Thou hast bestowed on me!
 Me – the sinner and Thine enemy – Thou hast reconciled to Thyself, and hast not imputed my sins to me, but to Christ.
-And to this gracious reconciliation Thou dost invite me through Thy Word and Holy Spirit.
-Help me, O Lord, that I may always continue to follow this gracious invitation, and through faith continue to rest in Thy fatherly bosom.
+And, to this gracious reconciliation, Thou dost invite me through Thy Word and the Holy Spirit, working through that Word.
+Help me, O Lord, that I may always continue to follow this gracious invitation, and, through faith, continue to rest in Thy Fatherly bosom.
 Amen.

 By grace I’m saved, grace free and boundless;